Massacre video reopens wounds for missing Syrians' families

 Even as similar atrocities take place in Ukraine, the Syrian war’s years-old massacres and disappearances have gone unpunished and largely uninvestigated.
 Families of the missing who spoke to the AP describe an endless torture inflicted on them daily, not knowing their loved ones’ fate.

-The video was allegedly smuggled out of Syria by a pro-government militiaman who gave it to a pair of University of Amsterdam researchers, apparently in hopes it would help him get asylum outside Syria.
+The video was smuggled out of Syria by a pro-government militiaman who gave it to a pair of University of Amsterdam researchers.
 The researchers worked to verify it and identify the location and some of the perpetrators.

 The British newspaper The Guardian first reported on the video in late April, and a fuller version of the video has since circulated widely online.